Purpose

 Example 2

-Assume that there is a CSV file under a certain file path on HDFS, and the content of the file is as follows:
+Assume that there is a CSV file in a specific path on HDFS.
+The content of the file is as follows:

 $hdfs dfs -cat /user/test_tbl1.csv 1,'Emma','2021-09-01' 2,'William','2021-09-02' 3,'Olivia','2021-09-03'Create an HDFS external table.